Keeler Tavern Museum & History Center’s Education Department has developed award-winning activities and resources for distance learning.

 KTM&HC seeks to use Interactive Virtual Learning programs to expand access to our amazing history, stories, and programs.
 Our “Race, Ridgefield, and the Resseguie Hotel” program designed for middle school and high school students recently won the “Leadership in History” award from the American Association for State and Local History, as well as an “Award of Merit” from the Connecticut League of History Organizations, in recognition of the program’s ability to engage students on topics of race and gender in the 19th century.

-We continue to develop three sets of digital learning units:
+We have two sets of digital learning units:

 Our school programs and online learning units support the C3 Frameworks for Social Studies, Connecticut Social Studies Frameworks, Common Core Learning Standards, Next Generation Science Standards, and STEM & STEAM guidelines.
 We are currently working to integrate the Frameworks on American Slavery and Social Justice from Learning for Justice, a project of the Southern Poverty Law Center, into our programs as well.
 Please contact us for more information.